fabio-garavini/hassio-addons/README.md

 [Jellyfin](https://jellyfin.org) is a Free Software Media System that puts you in control of managing and streaming your media.

+### 🍜 Mealie

+*All-in-one*

+Mealie is a self hosted recipe manager, meal planner and shopping list.
+Easily add recipes into your database by providing the URL and Mealie will automatically import the relevant data, or add a family recipe with the UI editor.
+Mealie also provides an API for interactions from 3rd party applications.

 ### 🦜 Memos

 *All-in-one*